kjgaulton/BIOM200/README.md

 The goal of this exercise is to identify potential pathogenic variants from human exome sequencing.

-The Exome data you will annotate is in the repository you cloned here: **Exome VCF**: ~/BIOM200/data/hu82436A.vcf.gz
+The Exome data you will annotate is in the repository you cloned here:
+**Exome VCF**: `~/BIOM200/data/hu82436A.vcf.gz`

-And you will annotate this exome using data on pathogenic variants from ClinVar:  **ClinVar VCF**: ~/BIOM200/data/clinvar_20190909.vcf.gz
+And you will annotate this exome using data on pathogenic variants from ClinVar:
+**ClinVar VCF**: `~/BIOM200/data/clinvar_20190909.vcf.gz`

-Download VCFanno in order to functionally annotate variants Either download executable directly:
+Download VCFanno in order to functionally annotate variants Either download the executable directly:

   ```
   wget https://github.com/brentp/vcfanno/releases/download/v0.3.2/vcfanno_linux64 -O vcfanno